nengbai/loghub/readme.md

 # What's Loghub
 Loghub is an open-source structured logger for Go (golang) which completely API compatible with the standard library logger  and used by thousands of companies for high-performance log output, message intergration, and mission-critical applications.
 Loghub is easy to set debug-mode and errors-mode for deveplopment and product.
 I believe Loghub' biggest contribution is to have played a part in today's widespread use of structured logging in Golang.
 Trere doesn't seem to be a reason to do a major, breaking iteration into Loghub V2, since the fantastic Go community has built those independently.
 Many fantastic alternatives have sprung up.
 Loghub would look like those, had it been re-designed with what we know about structured logging in Go today.
-Check out, for example,console log,file log, and message hub which is eseay to interited with kafka,RabbitMQ and HiveMQ.
+Check out, for example,console log,file log, and message hub which is eseay to interited with kafka,RabbitMQ,Redis and HiveMQ.
 You only use it like log output. please give a thumbs up to github.com/nenbai/loghub.

 ## 1. licenses
 The Loghub licenses to distribute software and documentation, and to accept regular contributions from individuals and corporations and larger grants of existing software products.